 - Enhance User Experience (UX) in the Experience Economy – Your business users are your customers and every CIO needs to tune into their pulse.
 To materialize exceptional UX, you need to understand their line of work, how they function, what they need to improve productivity and how they collaborate and communicate.
 The framework of your enterprise application development strategy ideally needs to revolve around their ethos.

-Low-code platforms provide the agility to create and deliver custom-built applications that revolve around user preferences, with the speed that resonates to demand.
+Low-code platforms provide the agility to create and deliver custom-built applications that revolve around user preferences, with a speed that resonates to demand.
 CIOs who utilize rapid application development to implement their DX strategy have a better opportunity to create custom enterprise apps that adapt to experiences rather than devices.

 - Realize Real ROI in Line of Business (LOB) Apps – Transformation is an enterprise-endeavor and enterprise app development is a departmental endeavor.
 Modernization has to seep into every facet of your enterprise as different lines of business have distinct requirements.
 When devising digital transformation initiatives, CIOs who consider LOB apps mapped to specific requirements have been successful in improving usability and productivity, and inherently boosting ROI.